Last Updated on

 As with the raisin exercise described above, this exercise calls for mindful eating.

-Pay attention to what you are holding (preferably not something messy!), notice the feeling of it in your hands.
-Once you have noticed the texture, the weight, the color, etc., move on to bringing your awareness to the smell.
+Pay attention to what you are holding, notice the feeling of it in your hands.
+Once you have noticed the texture, the weight, the color, etc., bring your awareness to the smell.

 Finally, move on to eating, but do so slowly and with concentrated attention.
 Notice the taste and its texture against your tongue.
 This exercise may help you discover new experiences with familiar foods.